xrmx/isdjangoasyncyet-demo/README.md

 ## Requirements

-A Docker Compose V2 file is provided to run the Postgresql and the Valkey (aka Redis) database.
+A Docker Compose V2 file is provided to run the Postgresql database.

-You can start the databases with:
+You can start the database with:

 ```
 docker compose up